1st and 2nd Year National Championships at Woodward Academy

 9 November 2018 Update (Peach State Classic @ Carrollton):

 Public Forum - As the rest of my paradigm suggests, my background is primarily in LD/Policy.
 I don't have strong opinions on PF norms in general, but I do prefer directly quoted evidence over paraphrasing.
-If you cannot quickly produce the specific portion of the source you're referencing on request, paraphrased evidence will be given the same weight as an analytic.
+If you cannot quickly produce the specific portion of the source you're referencing on request, paraphrased evidence will be given the same weight as an analytic, which, if the claim was just "expert X says Y" with no further warrant, is zero weight.

 Anand Rao Paradigm